-- Sources: No one text; lots of sources including specialized graduate textbooks, our possible posted lecture notes (beware typos), lecture notes from other Universities, and papers.
-Very active field.
-Foundational course but we will discuss some recent work and research problems. - 2 Lectures and Tutorials: One two hour lecture per week with tutorials as needed and requested; not sure if we will have a TA. - Grading: Will depend on how many students are taking this course for credit.
-In previous offerings there were three assignments with an occasional opportunity for some research questions.
-We may have to have some supervised aspect to the grading depending on enrollment. - Office hours: TBA but we welcome questions.
+- Lectures and Tutorials: One two hour lecture per week with tutorials as needed and requested; not sure if we will have a TA. - Office hours: TBA but I always welcome questions (in class or otherwise).
 So feel free to drop by and/or email to schedule a time.
-Borodin contact: SF 2303B; bor@cs.toronto.edu.
-Shah contact: SF 2301C; nisarg@cs.toronto.edu The course web page is www.cs.toronto.edu/~bor/2420f17
+My contact information: SF 2303B; bor@cs.toronto.edu.
+The course web page is www.cs.toronto.edu/~bor/2420s19